sabinahofmann/homebank-gtk-app/README.md

 # Installation
 Please checkout the project at your home directory from GitHub master branch.

-By default two exemplary account confirguations are generated.
-One of them is for the germany credit bank DKB account and the other is for the bank Ing.
+By default two exemplary account configurations are generated.
+One of them is for the germany credit bank DKB account and the other one is for the bank Ing.

 Both accounts can be modified or deleted at any time.
+Feel free.

 ### Requirements
 This code is written in ruby and gtk3.

-Please make sure to have ruby **>= 2.5** and the **gem gkt3** installed on your system.
+Please make sure to have ruby **>= 3.0** and the **gem gkt3** installed on your system.

+- gem install gtk3
+- gem install gobject-introspection

-Note: If you have any problems with 'gobject-introspection', please make sure to install the **lib 'glade'** on your system before the gem gtk3.
+Note: If you have any problems with 'gobject-introspection', please make sure to install the **lib 'glade'** on your operating system before the gem gtk3.

 ###### with ruby 2.6
 If the call `./homebank-gtk` contains the error `Cannot load specified object - /usr/local/lib/ruby/gems/2.6/gems/cairo-1.16.4/lib/cairo.so`, you need to install the **gem cairo**.

 ###### Important Note:
-It has been tested on OpenBSD with ruby 2.5, 2.6.
-On Ubuntu, Debain with ruby 2.5, 2.6.
+It has been tested on mac M1 with ruby version 3.2.2 .

 # Getting Started
 Call the script directly from the checked out project-directory with:

 ```
   $ ./homebank-gtk
 ```

 A main window appears with a menu and two generated examples of confirguation accounts.